GianmarcoDIAG/BeSyft/README.md

                               Realizability
 ```

+LTLf formulas in agent and environment files should be written in Lydia's syntax.
+For further details, refer to https://github.com/whitemech/lydia .

 # Build from source

 Compilation instruction using CMake (https://cmake.org/).
 We recommend the use of Ubuntu 20.04 LTS.
 Problems can occur between some libraries on which BeSyft relies and newer versions of Ubuntu (more information below).